Steve Lyons (baseball): Eccentricities

 Lyons's colorful personality earned him the nickname "Psycho".
 He was known for such eccentricities as playing tic-tac-toe and hangman against opposing players during games, using spikes to mark the infield dirt.

 His most remembered incident occurred at Tiger Stadium in Detroit on a Monday night in 1990.
 In a televised game played on July 16, he created a stir that was replayed countless times.
 After sliding headfirst into first base to beat out a bunt hit, Lyons pulled down his pants to empty the dirt out and brush off his shirttail.
 After a few seconds (and a reaction from the crowd of over 14,000), he realized what he had just done and quickly pulled them up, humorously embarrassed.
 Although wearing sliding shorts under his White Sox uniform, this incident earned him another nickname, "Moon Man" Lyons.
 At the end of the inning, women in the stands waved dollar bills at him as he came to the dugout.

 And the jokes began, "No one had ever dropped his drawers on the field.
 Not Wally Moon.
 Not Blue Moon Odom.
 Not even Heinie Manush." wrote one columnist.
-Within 24 hours of the "exposure," he received more exposure than he'd gotten his entire career; seven live television and approximately 20 radio interviews.
+Within 24 hours of the "exposure," he received more exposure than he had received in his entire career; seven live television and approximately 20 radio interviews.
 Lyons himself once stated, "We've got this pitcher, Mélido Pérez, who earlier this month pitched a no-hitter, and I'll guarantee you he didn't do two live television shots afterward.
 I pull my pants down, and I do seven.
 Something's pretty skewed toward the zany in this game."
 In a later interview, Lyons said that, in the moment of dropping his pants, "I just brain-cramped."

 Broadcasting career

 Fox Sports

 After his retirement from the playing field, Lyons became a color analyst for Fox Sports' MLB coverage in 1996, working first in a studio pregame show with Chip Caray and Keith Olbermann, and later on game coverage, usually with Thom Brennaman.
 He called several Division Series and League Championship Series telecasts for the network.
+Lyons also served as an anchor for Fox Sports News (later renamed the National Sports Report), Fox's ill-fated national sports news show and rival to SportsCenter.